 Lawsuit Defending Freedom of Belief in New York Goes to Trial

-NEW YORK—In 2008, Alex Zhang was being held in solitary confinement in a small concrete cell at Wuling Prison in Hunan Province because the faith he practiced had been targeted for elimination by the Chinese Communist Party.
+NEW YORK—In 2008, Zhang Peng was being held in solitary confinement in a small concrete cell at Wuling Prison in Hunan Province because the faith he practiced had been targeted for elimination by the Chinese Communist Party.
 His daily food rations consisted of a steamed bun and a bowl of cold cabbage soup, slid through a flap on the door.
 His bed was two hard, wooden boards atop a concrete block.

 For years, the authorities had been attempting to coercively re-educate—commonly known as brainwash—Zhang into believing that his spiritual practice was dangerous.
 The last thing he expected to be shown was a video taken in the streets of New York.

 But again and again he was forced to watch scenes from Flushing, a Chinese enclave in the farthest reaches of Queens, where Chinese living in New York unleash their fury against practitioners of Falun Gong, a meditation practice to which Zhang adheres.
 Video shows them berating, abusing, and shoving Falun Gong protesters.